neondatabase/website/content/docs/guides/read-replica-data-analysis.md

 GROUP BY product_id;
 ```

-If you have a lot of products and sales, this query would likely impact performance on your production system, but running the query on your read replica, which has its own dedicated compute resources, causes no disruption.
+If you have a lot of products and sales, this query might impact performance on your production system, but running the query on your read replica, which has its own dedicated compute resources, causes no disruption.

 ## Delete the read replica

 When you are finished running analytics queries, you can delete the read replica if it's no longer required.
-Deleting a read replica is a permanent action, but you can quickly create a new read replica if you need one again.
+Deleting a read replica is a permanent action, but you can quickly create a new read replica when you need one.

 To delete a read replica: